MBA Master of Business Administration (MBA) (Full-time)

 If you do not have an honours degree, professional qualifications combined with managerial experience may be sufficient, so please give full details in your application.

-If English is not your first language, you will be required to meet the Home Office and UWE's minimum English Language requirements, such as the International English Language Test (IELTS) 6.5 overall with a minimum of 5.5 in all components.
+If English is not your first language, you will be required to meet the Home Office and UWE Bristol's minimum English language requirements, such as the International English Language Test (IELTS) 6.5 overall with a minimum of 5.5 in all components.

-See further details about UWE's English Language requirements.
+See further details about UWE Bristol's English language requirements.

 UWE Bristol's International College